SniperGER/Redstone/README.md

 # Redstone
 ## A Windows 10 Mobile Experience for iOS 9

+**NOTE: This is the internal version of Redstone.
+THERE WILL BE BUGS!
+Compiling and installing is done at your own risk.
+There will be no support for using Redstone Internal!**

 Back in the days of iOS 5, a developer named EndFinity released a DreamBoard theme called Strife that brought us a Windows Phone 7 experience on iPhone.
 When iOS 6 was finally jailbroken, he released Paragon, another DreamBoard theme, which brought a Windows Phone 8.1 experience.
 This DreamBoard theme was updated when iOS 8 was jailbroken to become a native tweak that removed the need for DreamBoard.
 But since then, nothing.

 In early August 2016, I've started a new project called Redstone, which should pick up the idea of having Windows Phone running on your iPhone.
 But a little bit more modern.